ForestMilles/Kiosk/README.md

 Then I can claim I don’t know where to go.
 The kiosk will then provide the necessary information to help me on my way.
 By the end of the process I should have a boarding pass.

+First Round
+By the first  round of the project due in a couple of weeks I wold like to accomplish at least the identification - whether you check in with your passport or confirmation code and how to send someone to get help if they are too young.
+For example, a 13 year old trying to check in.

+Test Plan for First Round
+The user is prompted to identify themselves using one of two methods. the user can input passport or confirmation code.
+The program then sends the user into a different command called security.
+If the input of the user  is invalid the program will print "you can enter your identification through passport or your confirmation code.
+Please select one option."

+Refelections
+Overall, I think that my first Round went ok, but there are definately things that need to be improved on.
+After entering passport or confirmation code it gives me a syntax error.
+I will try to fix this before the next round.
+There are no changes to the big picture.

+Next Steps
+By the next round I will like to have the age identifying code finished as well as most of the security.
+I also hope to have the user sent to the boarding pass menu.
+The user will be shown a flight number and destination and will need to verify its correct.